casey/just/README.md

 When a script with a shebang is executed, the system supplies the path to the script as an argument to the command in the shebang.
 So, with a shebang of `#!/usr/bin/env just --justfile`, the command will be `/usr/bin/env just --justfile PATH_TO_SCRIPT`.

 With the above shebang, `just` will change its working directory to the location of the script.
-If you’d rather leave the working directory unchanged, use `#!/usr/bin/env just --working-directory . --justfile`.
+If you'd rather leave the working directory unchanged, use `#!/usr/bin/env just --working-directory . --justfile`.

 Note: Shebang line splitting is not consistent across operating systems.
 The previous examples have only been tested on macOS.
 On Linux, you may need to pass the `-S` flag to `env`: